KyuriP/Network-analysis/Finalproject/CriticalReflection_Park_12183881/README_KP.md

 - `CriticalReflection_Park_12183881.Rmd` renders the report.
 ===============================================================================
 ## CODE
-- `code` folder contains all the code used to create the report.
+- `code` folder contains all the code used for the analyses.
 - Three R scripts containing the code for creating figures in the report.
   - `simulation.R`: code to simulate the models.
   - `variation_DCG.R`: code to create the density plots (Figure 2) and degree centrality plots (Figure 3) in the report.
   - `empircal_example.R`: code to create the PAG (Figure 4) and GGM (Figure 5) on empirical data.
-- `R` folder contains all necessary functions to run all the analysis for the report.
+- `R` folder contains all supporting functions required to run the analyses.
 ===============================================================================
 ## DATA
 - All equivalence classes of DCGs from each simulated model saved in `.Rdata`.